nkellogg2/Six-Degrees-of-Wiki/README.md

 # Six-Degrees-of-Wiki
-Python &amp; C++ code for wikipedia connection project
+Code and test data for wikipedia connection project